DatepollSystems/WaiterRobot-Web/README.md

 2. Increase the version in the [package.json](package.json) file.
 3. Commit and push [package.json](package.json).

-This Will create a new lava release using version specified in [package.json](package.json) and automatically appending `-lava-{timestamp}`.
+This will create and push a new prod version tag using the version specified in [package.json](package.json).
+The CI will then build the new docker container image and push it to the GitHub registry.

 # Deploy